pxvn/HOSPITAL-AUTOMATION/README.md

 # Automated Sanitation Facility for Bedridden

+### This document outlines a proposed technical concept for an automated sanitation system designed to improve the quality of life for bedridden individuals.
+> Confidential - For Discussion Purposes Only

 ## Features
 - **Automatic Waste Detection and Disposal:** Employs sensors to detect waste and trigger the cleaning process.
 - **Integrated Cleaning System:** Incorporates mechanisms for waste removal, water spraying, and hot air drying.